-- Allow an insured person to select one of three personal [injury] protection, or PIP, coverage levels: \$250,000; \$500,000; or unlimited. - Allow a "qualified person"-a person who is at least 62 years old and has lifetime health benefits-to opt-out of purchasing PIP coverage, and require an insurer to offer a reduced insurance premium rate for a person who opted-out. - Require, until July 1, 2023, insurers to file PIP premium rates for the \$250,000 and \$500,000 plans for review with the director of the Department of Insurance and Financial Affairs (DIFS). - Require insurers to file additional information with the director if the PIP premium rate for the \$250,000 plan did not, on average, result in a 40% reduction per vehicle from the PIP premium rate in effect for the company on October 1, 2017. - Specify that an insurer is not required to provide coverage for the following: more than 56 hours of attendant care in the home per week, if provided by certain persons; ambulance care in an amount that exceeds the Medicare ambulance rate; and ground transportation (besides the ambulance care) in an amount that exceeds 300% of a suggested IRS rate. - Set maximum reimbursement rates to medical providers for PIP benefits as follows: 125% of the Medicare rate for emergency services, 100% of the Medicare rate for all other services, and no more than the average amount received by the provider in the last year if Medicare does not provide a rate for the service. - Require medical providers, after rendering treatment for PIP benefits, to provide relevant information to insurers, the Michigan Catastrophic Claims Association (MCCA), or DIFS for use in creating a "utilization review" to be used in assessing whether certain medical care is appropriate in a given instance. - Allow the director to prohibit a medical provider from receiving payment for treatment provided under PIP coverage if the medical provider is found to engage in a pattern or practice of violating the reimbursement limits or other regulations.
+- Allow an insured person to select one of three personal [injury] protection, or PIP, coverage levels: \$250,000; \$500,000; or no maximum limit. - Allow a "qualified person"-a person who is at least 62 years old and has lifetime health benefits-to opt out of purchasing PIP coverage, and require an insurer to offer a reduced insurance premium rate for a person who opted out. - Require, until July 1, 2023, insurers to file PIP premium rates for review with the director of the Department of Insurance and Financial Services (DIFS), and require that rates "reflect savings expected" from the proposed bill. - Require insurers to file additional information with the director if the PIP premium rates do not, on average, result in the following specified reductions per vehicle from the PIP premium rate in effect for the company on October 1, 2017: 40% reduction for policies with a \$250,000 coverage limit; 20% reduction for policies with a \$500,000 coverage limit; and 10% reduction for policies with no coverage limit. - Specify that an insurer is not required to provide coverage for the following: more than 56 hours of attendant care in the home per week, if provided by certain persons; ambulance care in an amount that exceeds the Medicare ambulance rate or 125% of the rate in emergency situations; and ground transportation (besides the ambulance care) in an amount that exceeds 300% of a suggested IRS rate. - Set maximum reimbursement rates to medical providers for PIP benefits as follows: 125% of the Medicare rate for emergency services, 100% of the Medicare rate for all other services, and no more than the average amount received by the provider in the last year if Medicare does not provide a rate for the service. - Require medical providers, after rendering treatment for PIP benefits, to provide relevant information to insurers, the Michigan Catastrophic Claims Association (MCCA), or DIFS for use in creating a "utilization review" to be used in assessing whether certain medical care is appropriate in a given instance. - Allow the director to prohibit a medical provider from receiving payment for treatment provided under PIP coverage if the medical provider is found to engage in a pattern or practice of violating the reimbursement limits or other regulations.